mkromberg/link/docs/GettingStarted/index.md

-# Getting started with `Link`
+# Getting Started

 ### Linking to an Existing Directory

 In daily use, the assumption is that your source already exists in one or more file system folders that you are managing using an SCM like Git, or taking copies of at suitable intervals using some other mechanism.
-You will use [Link.Create](Link.Create.md) to load the source code into the workspace so that you can work with it.
+You will use [Link.Create](/API/Link.Create.md) to load the source code into the workspace so that you can work with it.
 For example, the following user command load all the code in the folder `/home/sally/myapp` into a namespace called `myapp` , creating the namespace if it does not exist:

 ```      apl
       ]link.Create myapp /home/sally/myapp